The most award winning

 Want staff to speak up?
 Use step-by-step process

-To improve patient safety by encouraging healthcare providers to speak up about their concerns, risk managers should focus on the influences that have the strongest effect on behavior, suggest the authors of The Silent Treatment, conducted by VitalSmarts, a corporate training company in Provo, UT, the American Association of Critical-Care Nurses, and the Association of periOperative Registered Nurses.
+To improve patient safety by encouraging providers to speak up about their concerns, managers should focus on the influences that have the strongest effect on behavior, suggest the authors of The Silent Treatment, a report released by the Association of periOperative Registered Nurses, the American Association of Critical-Care Nurses, and VitalSmarts, a training company in Provo, UT.

 The authors suggest focusing on these six sources of behavioral influence:

-The Silent Treatment also offers four recommendations for how health care organizations can use this multifaceted approach to create a safety culture where people speak up effectively when they have concerns:
+The Silent Treatment also recommends how organizations can use this approach to create a culture where people speak up effectively: